RobSmithDev/ArduinoFloppyDiskReader/readme.md

 Created by Robert Smith @RobSmithDev https://amiga.robsmithdev.co.uk

+# This repo adds a GTK+ GUI for linux
+To compile: make all; ./GarduinoReaderWriter

 # What is it?
 This project uses an Arduino to interface with a floppy disk drive and